Bull Point Lighthouse: The old lighthouse

 The original lighthouse was constructed in 1879 after a group of local "clergy, ship-owners, merchants and landowners" appealed to Trinity House for one.
 It was built on Bull Point, though the Maritime Corporations of the Bristol Channel seaboard had lobbied strongly for it to be placed offshore on the Morte Stone (a local hazard to shipping).

 Bull Point Lighthouse was a two-storey round tower, 30 ft high and 13 ft wide, built of local stone and Blue Lias lime, and faced with Portland cement; it was topped by a large cylindrical lantern to give a total height of 55 ft.
 Inside, the light-source (a Douglass six-wick oil-powered lamp) was set within a revolving first-order optic, manufactured (along with the lantern) by Chance Brothers of Smethwick.
 The optic, consisting of three asymmetric lens panels backed by a dioptric mirror, was an early example of the application of group-flashing lens technology (introduced by Dr John Hopkinson of Chance Brothers in 1874).
 Rotated by a weight-driven clockwork, it displayed three white flashes every half minute at an elevation of 154 ft above mean high water springs.
 A fixed red sector light was also displayed, from a window in the tower, to mark the Morte Stone; this used light diverted by lenses from the landward side of the main light source.

 A fog siren was also provided, powered by two 12 h.p. caloric engines (provided by Brown & co. of New York); it gave three blasts every two minutes.
 The fog signal equipment was housed in a separate engine room, built (together with a coke store and a small workshop) on the seaward side of the tower; it sounded through a single vertical horn, which was designed to rotate so that it could be angled to face into the wind when in use.
-On the landward side of the tower, a set of dwellings were constructed 'for two married keepers and one married assistant'.
+On the landward side of the tower, a set of dwellings was constructed 'for two married keepers and one married assistant'.
 The dwellings, tower and engine room were linked by passageways; they were set, along with gardens and outbuildings, in a 12,000 sq ft compound.

 In 1919 a new twin-siren fog signal was installed, sounded through a pair of 'Rayleigh trumpets', together with a new set of 24 h.p.
 Hornsby oil engines in the engine room providing compressed air.

 The light was electrified in 1960 when the lighthouse was connected to mains electricity.
 At the same time a new motor-driven optic was installed, providing an 800,000 candlepower light visible at a distance of 18 nmi, and a new twin-diaphone fog signal was installed, the Rayleigh trumpets being replaced by a set of rectangular exponential horns.
 Compressed air was provided by a pair of Reavell compressor sets (one diesel, the other electric) supplied by Petters Ltd (who also provided a standby generator in case the mains supply failed).